 About the CALGB 80101 Study

 This is a randomized phase III study evaluating two different adjuvant chemoradiotherapy schedules following resection of non-metastatic gastric cancer.
-These two schedules are: (1) 5-fluorouracil/ leucovorin for five days on cycles 1,3,4 and 5 fluorouracil continuous intravenous infusion for five weeks in cycle 2 concurrent with radiation therapy; and (2) Epirubicin/ cisplatin/5FU for cycles 1,3,4 and 5-fluorouracil continuous intravenous infusion for five weeks in cycle 2 concurrent with radiation therapy.
-The start date of the study was in December 2002 and the primary completion date was in June 2012.
+These two schedules are: (1) 5-fluorouracil/ leucovorin for 5 d on cycles 1,3,4 and 5-fluorouracil continuous intravenous infusion for 5 wk in cycle 2 concurrent with radiation therapy; and (2) Epirubicin/ cisplatin/5-fluorouracil for cycles 1,3,4 and 5-fluorouracil continuous intravenous infusion for 5 wk in cycle 2 concurrent with radiation therapy.
+The start date of the study was in December 2002, and the primary completion date was in June 2012.
 Patients were included in this study regardless of the extent of nodal dissection.
-Detailed eligibility, methods and primary results of this study were published elsewhere.
+Detailed eligibility, methods, and primary results of this study were published elsewhere.
 The records of a total of 546 patients were available from the included study[9].

 Data collection

-The following information was collected (where available) from each of the included participants in the current study: age at diagnosis, sex, race, ethnicity, performance status, history of prior cancer, T stage, N stage, lymph node ratio (defined as the ratio between positive and examined lymph nodes), histologic grade, primary tumor site, assigned treatment arm and reason of stoppage of treatment.
+The following information was collected (where available) from each of the included participants in the current study: age at diagnosis, sex, race, ethnicity, performance status, history of prior cancer, T stage, N stage, lymph node ratio (defined as the ratio between positive and examined lymph nodes), histologic grade, primary tumor site, assigned treatment arm, and reason of stoppage of treatment.
 Type of lymph node dissection (D1 vs D2) was not available in the downloaded study datasets.

 Primary endpoints for the current study include overall survival (defined as the time from randomization till death of any reason) and disease-free survival (defined as the time from randomization till death or progressive disease diagnosis).